mparrish44/MParrish.github.io/README.md

 Hi there!
 I'm a data analyst and data engineer with over 20 years of experience in analytics, IT support, and systems management.
 I specialize in designing and building robust data pipelines, managing cloud-based infrastructure, and empowering data-driven decisions through analytics and visualization.

-My journey spans across educational institutions, military intelligence, and non-profit sectors — bringing a unique, mission-focused perspective to technology solutions.
+My journey spans across educational institutions, military, and non-profit sectors — bringing a unique, mission-focused perspective to technology solutions.

 ---